nikolaiwarner/annedeanandrand.com/index.md

 Home/Edward Sharpe & The Magnetic Zeros
 Into the Mystic/Van Morrison

-We coudl not be more thrilled to have you all be a part of our FUN and LOVE-FILLED weekend.
+We are incredibly thrilled to have you each be a part of our FUN and LOVE-FILLED weekend.
 Please email us if you have ANY questions about the weekend. annedeanandrand@gmail.com
 We love you!
 XO,